RobTheThief/battleships-ci-3/README.md

      2. When the game loads there are instructions on how to use game commands and in
      particular there are 'help' and 'about' commands that give an even more detailed
      discription of how to play the game.
-     3. A legend is printed to describe the different symbols on the board.
+     3. A legend is provided through using the help command.
   2. As a First Time Visitor, I want to understand the game controls.
-     1. The 'about' command will describe the how the coordinates work.
+     1. The 'about' command will describe how the coordinates work.
      2. The introduction information and the 'help' command describe how to enter
      coordinates.
      3. Upon being prompted for input an example is given.
   3. As a First Time Visitor, I want to be able keep track of score.
-     1. At the beginning of the game the top 5 best winning streaks are printed.
-     2. Every time a shot is fired 'Hit' or 'Miss' is printed.
+     1. Every time a shot is fired 'Hit' or 'Miss' is printed.
-     3. Each board has the number of hits taken displayed in each round.
+     2. Each board has the number of hits taken displayed in each turn.
-     4. At the end of the game the results are recorded to the database.
+     3. At the end of the game the results are recorded to the database.
-     5. The user can type 'scores' at any time to see the top 5 best winning streaks
+     4. The user can type 'scores' at any time to see the top 5 best winning streaks
      from past users.

 - #### Returning Visitor Goals

   1. As a Returning Visitor, see my previous scores and play again.
-     1. At the beginning of the game the top 5 best winning streaks are printed.
-     2. When the user logs in again their entire score history is printed.
+     1. When the user logs in again their entire score history is printed.
-     3. The user can type 'scores' at any time to see the top 5 best winning streaks
+     2. The user can type 'scores' at any time to see the top 5 best winning streaks
      from past users.
+     3. The user can type 'myscores' at any time to see their score history.
      4. At the end of the game the results are recorded to the database.

 ### Known Bugs